blossm-network/toolbox/README.md

 ### Blossm is a javascript Event Sourcing CQRS orchestrator, and includes a description for setting up multi-project interoperability through a Blossm base layer.

-#### With Blossm you can architect, fully-test, and deploy just about any peice of software functionality using small javascript functions and YAML configs, in a way that keep each historical state of your app entirely queriable and auditable, and with the opportunity to connect many independently developed networks together through a shared base layer.
+#### With Blossm you can architect, fully-test, and deploy just about any peice of software functionality using small javascript functions and YAML configs, in a way that keeps each historical state of your app entirely queriable and auditable, and with the opportunity to connect many independently developed networks together through a shared base layer.
 It's also extremely cheap to run and extremely easy to maintain.

 #### The project aspires to make sure the data produced in Blossm systems can be owned and delegated entirely by the users and groups that produced it, giving Blossm network operators no data aggregation and manipulation advantages over the public.